Santa Clarita Diet: Complete Story and Character Guide

 Santa Clarita Diet premiered on Netflix on February 3, 2017, and ran for three seasons of ten episodes each.
 Created by Victor Fresco, the series follows Sheila and Joel Hammond, a married couple living in the Santa Clarita Valley whose lives are turned upside down when Sheila dies and becomes a zombie — with all the appetite, strength, and impulse control issues that come with the condition.

 Despite strong performances from Drew Barrymore, Timothy Olyphant, and the supporting cast, Netflix cancelled the show after three seasons on April 26, 2019 — leaving fans on a massive cliffhanger.
+According to TVLine, the cancellation was particularly frustrating because the cast and crew were reportedly optimistic about renewal prospects, with discussions about Season 4 already underway when Netflix made the decision to cancel.

 Full Season Recaps